 ABOUT the ensemble

-Fount & Origin is a new Oxford-based early music vocal ensemble specialising in late-medieval and early-renaissance music.
-We are committed to performing lesser-known works from this period and exploring the rich cultural and liturgical history that accompanies the music.
-We hope that our work will inspire further performance and interest in this neglected repertory, and that our listeners will come to love this elusive tradition as much as we do!
+Fount & Origin is an early music ensemble specialising in vocal music of the late Middle Ages.
+We are committed to reviving unknown works from this period and evoking the rich cultural and liturgical history accompanying their glorious sounds.
+We hope that our work will inspire further interest in this neglected repertory, and that our listeners will come to love this elusive tradition as much as we do!

-Formed in Autumn 2018 by our director, James Tomlinson, the ensemble of a dozen students and young professionals delight in reviving forgotten and underperformed early music to the highest standards of choral performance, combining clarity of tone with an expressive wit, and demonstrating “impressive control over challenging idioms” (Edward Higginbottom, 2019).
+Formed in Autumn 2018 by our director, James Tomlinson, the ensemble of ten singers delight in performing forgotten and recently unearthed early music to the highest standards of choral performance, combining clarity of tone with an expressive wit, and demonstrating “impressive control over challenging idioms” (Edward Higginbottom, 2019).

-Fount & Origin has been awarded the Stile Antico Ensemble Development Bursary 2019–2021, for which the members of Fount & Origin are working closely Stile Antico to embark on exciting projects and performances in the near future.
+Fount & Origin has been awarded the Stile Antico Ensemble Development Bursary 2019–2021.
+The members of Fount & Origin are working closely Stile Antico to develop exciting projects and performances in the near future.

 James Tomlinson reads Medieval Studies as a postgraduate student at Magdalen College, Oxford.
 He completed his BA in Music from The Queen’s College, Oxford, where he held a Senior Choral Scholarship with The Choir of The Queen’s College.
 James now sings as a Lay Clerk at Pusey House.
 He is an experienced performer and director of early music and has performed with and led various ensembles.
-As an historical instrumentalist, James has given performances on the Lute, Theorbo, Crumhorn, Recorder, Viol, and Harpsichord and currently studies the Lute with Elizabeth Kenny.
-His academic area of study concerns fourteenth- and early fifteenth-century polyphonic practice in England and the Continent, with a current focus on the cultural and cognitive life of music produced within English monasteries.
+As an historical instrumentalist, James has given performances on the Lute, Theorbo, Crumhorn, Recorder, Viol, and Harpsichord.
+His academic area of interest concerns thirteenth–fifteenth century polyphony in England and the Continent, with a current focus on the cultural and cognitive life of music produced within English monasteries.
 James also appeared as a soloist on the 2019 BBC documentary ‘A Merry Tudor Christmas with Lucy Worsley’.
 He is delighted to work on the repertory he loves with such an excellent and experienced group of singers.